basisproject/paper/src/01-defining-the-goals-of-basis.md

 For members ordering from other members, no money is involved in the transaction.
 This means that that the larger the network of member companies grows, the easier it is to produce.

+## Banking

+Because regions interface with the market system, they need some form of translation between credits earned from labor and the market currency.
+This is where the regional bank comes in.
+It acts as a holder for local currency and determines the exchange rate going from internal credits to external currency.
+The bank also enacts policies and criteria about the cost structure of companies.
+For instance, the bank determines the conditions under which a company is considered bankrupt (not providing enough value either to members or non-members to justify its existence).

 ## Credit system

 Basis allows a number of credit systems to be used.
 Credits are somewhat different than money because they don't circulate the primary economy and they are destroyed when spent.
 For instance, if you have 10 labor credits, and you buy an apple for 3 credits, you now have 7 credits left and the 3 you spent on the apple are destroyed and removed from the economy.